cloudevents/spec/kafka-protocol-binding.md

 All [CloudEvents][ce] attributes and
 [CloudEvent Attributes Extensions](primer.md#cloudevent-attribute-extensions)
 with exception of `data` MUST be individually mapped to and from the Header fields in the Kafka message.
+Both header keys and header values MUST be encoded as UTF-8 strings.

 ##### 3.2.3.1 Property Names